Amarna letter EA 299

-The Amarna letters, about 300, numbered up to EA 382, are a mid 14th century BC, about 1360 BC and 30–35 years later, correspondence.
+The Amarna letters, about 300, numbered up to EA 382, are a mid 14th century BC, around 1360 BC and 30–35 years later, correspondence.
 The initial corpus of letters were found at Akhenaten's city Akhetaten, in the floor of the Bureau of Correspondence of Pharaoh; others were later found, adding to the body of letters.

 The letter

 EA 299: "A Plea for Help"

 EA 299, letter number three of four from Yapahu of Gazru.
 (Not a linear, line-by-line translation.)